stanfordnlp/stanza/_pages/word_vectors.md

 ```

-## Included utilities
+## Utility Scripts

-In general we convert the embeddings into a torch module for faster
+In general we convert the embeddings into a PyTorch module for faster
 loading and smaller disk sizes.
 A script is provided which does that:

 ```